huyeduon/vapic/README.md

 # Cisco virtual apic deployment automation.
 ## Introduction
-The repo contains multiple script file that help you to deploy single virtual apic, multiple virtual apic in single ansible workflow, automate vapic cluster bring up.
+The repo contains multiple scripts that help you to deploy single virtual apic, multiple virtual apic in single ansible workflow, automate vapic cluster bring up.

-vapic cluster is built up in Layer 3 mode that allow vapic to run in different subnets.
+vapic cluster is built up in Layer 3 mode that allows the vapic to run in different subnets.
 Make sure you already had proper routing in your IPN network.

 For the lab enviroment, IPN can be virtual router such as Cisco CSR1000V or Catalyst8000.
 It is recommended to have high throughput license for virtual router such as 1Gbps.